Bank Of America: It's All About Oil Now

 Source: Bloomberg

-If oil prices increase to high-50s/low-60s, inflation expectations will rise again, prompting a steeper yield curve.
+If oil prices increase to high-$50s/low-$60s, inflation expectations will rise again, prompting a steeper yield curve.
 It is important to remember that OPEC and non-OPEC oil producers agreed to meet on May 25 to discuss an extension of output cuts.
 One can argue that US fiscal stimulus could be a game-changer for the reflation trade.
 While it is a valid point, we believe the healthcare debate raised legitimate concerns around tax cuts and infrastructure spending under the Trump's administration.
 As such, the future path of the reflation trade will be determined by oil prices/OPEC's policy.

 As a buy-side analyst and a deputy portfolio manager, I oversee a financials-focused fund and will be continuously providing research coverage on developments with global banks.
 If you would like to receive our articles, consider following us by clicking the "Follow" button beside our name at the top of the page.
 Thank you for reading.